 - Support for all desktop operating systems, mobile devices, and a wide variety of routers.

 PureVPN is a fast, friendly, privacy-aware VPN designed for both personal and small business use.
-The company runs a network of over 750 servers in 141 countries for incredibly fast, lag-free connections around the world.
+The company runs a network of over 2,000 servers in 180+ locations for incredibly fast, lag-free connections around the world.
 256-bit AES encryption ensures all data that passes through those servers stays locked up tight, and zero traffic logs guarantees your private data can’t fall into the wrong hands.
 You’ll also get to take advantage of easy to install router software along with five simultaneous device connections!

 PureVPN operates their entire server network without interference from third parties.
 All software and hardware maintenance and upgrades are handled internally, which adds an extra layer of privacy to the service as a whole.
 It also means PureVPN can offer additional features most VPNs skip over, including anti-virus protection, ad-blocking, and anti-phishing measures.

 PureVPN’s features at a glance:

 - Top-tier business features include dedicated bandwidth, an account manager, and even 24/7 priority support.